-- Authors´ names: if authors have more than one name, please indicate the main one in full and the secondary with an initial.
-We recommend hyphening in the case of more than one surname (e.g. Manuel A. Bravo, M. Luisa Torres-Cerezo).
-The corresponding author will be marked with an asterisk (*).
+- Authors´ names: We recommend hyphening in the case of more than one surname (e.g., Luisa M. Torres-Cerezo).
 When authors are associated with different institutions, each author should be marked with a superscript number indicating the corresponding author's mailing address.

-- Corresponding author´s e-mail address and telephone number.
+- Corresponding author´s name and e-mail address.

 - Number of tables and figures.

-- The running title of the work, used in the heading of the pages of the printed article, should not exceed 90 characters (including spaces).
+- Running title of the work, used in the heading of the pages of the printed article, should not exceed 90 characters (including spaces).

 Abstract.
 The abstract length is 250 words maximum.
 The style must be concise and must not contain references.
 A typical abstract structure can be as follows: i) describe the relevance of the study and establish the goal or the specific objectives; ii) a brief description of the materials and methods; crops or organisms involved must be identified as well as soil type, chemicals, and other details that may be important to interpret the results; iii) list and discuss relevant results (including numeric values of experimental results); and iv) one or two closing sentences addressing the most relevant findings and implications.